-Many of the common power supply sequencing methods can be implemented using the SS/TR, EN and PWRGD pins.
-The sequential method can be implemented using an open drain output of a power on reset pin of another device.
-The sequential method is illustrated in Figure 29 using two TPS54361 devices.
-The power good is connected to the EN pin on the TPS54361 which enables the second power supply once the primary supply reaches regulation.
-If needed, a 1-nF ceramic capacitor on the EN pin of the second power supply provides a 1-ms start-up delay.
+Many of the common power supply sequencing methods are implemented using the SS/TR, EN, and PWRGD pins.
+The sequential method is implemented using an open-drain output of a power on the reset pin of another device.
+The sequential method is illustrated in Figure 29 using two TPS54541 devices.
+The power good is connected to the EN pin on the TPS54541 device which enables the second power supply once the primary supply reaches regulation.
+If needed, a 1-nF ceramic capacitor on the EN pin of the second power supply provides a 1-ms startup delay.
 Figure 30 shows the results of Figure 29.

-Figure 31 shows a method for ratiometric start up sequence by connecting the SS/TR pins together.
-The regulator outputs ramps up and reaches regulation at the same time.
+Figure 31 shows a method for ratiometric start-up sequence by connecting the SS/TR pins together.
+The regulator outputs ramp up and reach regulation at the same time.
 When calculating the soft-start time the pullup current source must be doubled in Equation 5.
 Figure 32 shows the results of Figure 31.

 Figure 33.
-Schematic for Ratiometric and Simultaneous Start-Up Sequence
+Schematic for Ratiometric and Simultaneous Startup Sequence

-Ratiometric and simultaneous power supply sequencing can be implemented by connecting the resistor network of R1 and R2 shown in Figure 33 to the output of the power supply that needs to be tracked or another voltage reference source.
-Using Equation 6 and Equation 7, the tracking resistors can be calculated to initiate the $V{OUT2}$ slightly before, after or at the same time as $V{OUT1}$ .
-Equation 8 is the voltage difference between $V{OUT1}$ and $V{OUT2}$ at the 95% of nominal output regulation.
+Ratiometric and simultaneous power-supply sequencing are implemented by connecting the resistor network of R1 and R2 shown in Figure 33 to the output of the power supply that must be tracked or another voltage reference source.
+Using Equation 6 and Equation 7, calculate the tracking resistors to initiate the VOUT2 slightly before, after or at the same time as VOUT1.
+Equation 8 is the voltage difference between VOUT1 and VOUT2 at the 95% of nominal output regulation.

-The $\Delta V$ variable is 0 V for simultaneous sequencing.
-To minimize the effect of the inherent SS/TR to FB offset (VSSoffset) in the soft-start circuit and the offset created by the pullup current source (ISS) and tracking resistors, the VSSoffset and ISS are included as variables in the equations.
+The ΔV variable is 0 V for simultaneous sequencing.
+To minimize the effect of the inherent SS/TR to FB offset (VSSoffset) in the soft-start circuit and the offset created by the pullup-current source (ISS) and tracking resistors, the VSSoffset and ISS are included as variables in the equations.

-To design a ratiometric start up in which the $V{OUT2}$ voltage is slightly greater than the $V{OUT1}$ voltage when $V{OUT2}$ reaches regulation, use a negative number in Equation 6 through Equation 8 for $\Delta V$ .
+To design a ratio-metric start-up in which the $V{OUT2}$ voltage is slightly greater than the $V{OUT1}$ voltage when $V{OUT2}$ reaches regulation, use a negative number in Equation 6 through Equation 8 for $\Delta V$ .
 Equation 8 results in a positive number for applications which the $V{OUT2}$ is slightly lower than $V{OUT1}$ when $V{OUT2}$ regulation is achieved.

-Because the SS/TR pin must be pulled below 54 mV before starting after an EN, UVLO or thermal shutdown fault, careful selection of the tracking resistors is needed to ensure the device restarts after a fault.
-Make sure the calculated R1 value from Equation 6 is greater than the value calculated in Equation 9 to ensure the device can recover from a fault.
+Because the SS/TR pin must be pulled below 54 mV before starting after an EN, UVLO, or thermal shutdown fault, careful selection of the tracking resistors ensures that the device restarts after a fault.
+The calculated R1 value from Equation 6 must be greater than the value calculated in Equation 9 to ensure the device recovers from a fault.

-As the SS/TR voltage becomes more than 85% of the nominal reference voltage the $V{SSoffset}$ becomes larger as the soft-start circuits gradually handoff the regulation reference to the internal voltage reference.
-The SS/TR pin voltage must be greater than 1.5 V for a complete handoff to the internal voltage reference as shown in Figure 33.
+As the SS/TR voltage becomes more than 85% of the nominal reference voltage, the VSSoffset becomes larger as the soft-start circuits gradually hands-off the regulation reference to the internal voltage reference.
+The SS/TR pin voltage must be greater than 1.5 V for a complete handoff to the internal voltage reference as shown in Figure 23

-$$R1 = \frac{V{OUT2} + \Delta V}{V{REF}} \times \frac{V{SSoffset}}{I{SS}}$$ (6)
+$$R1 = \frac{V{OUT2} + \Delta V}{V{REF}} \times \frac{V{SSoffset}}{I{SS}}$$